-Except for an occasional treat, we stopped buying packaged cereal years ago.
+Except for an occasional splurge, we stopped buying packaged cereal years ago.

 This maple pumpkin granola recipe is the latest in a line of granola recipes that we switch through for a little variety.
-Even my eggs and bacon breakfast eater liked this one!
+Even my eggs and bacon guy liked this one!

 Healthy granola recipe with fall flavors